 Triage my inbox by importance

-Sort the inbox into urgent, important, FYI, and noise — then attack the right bucket first.
+alfred_ sorts your inbox into urgent, important, FYI, and noise by the action each email needs, so you attack the right bucket first.

 The prompt